ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 enter *./generateArtifacts.sh tim* instead of just *./generateArtifacts.sh* when directed below to enter the command.

+!!! warning
-**Note: If you pick your own channel name, it must start with a lowercase character, and only contain lowercase characters, numbers, or the dash ('-') character, or the period ('.').**
+        If you pick your own channel name, it must start with a lowercase character, and only contain lowercase characters, numbers, or the dash ('-') character, or the period ('.').

 So, enter the command below, optionally specifying a custom channel name (not shown here) as the lone argument to the *generateArtifacts.sh*